Students cross the Stony Brook University campus on Wednesday, the...

 Students cross the Stony Brook University campus on Wednesday, the day after Election Day.
 Peter Salins, a political science professor there, said he wants students to grapple with the "underlying dynamics" behind this presidential election.
 Credit: Elizabeth Sagarin

-“Not everyone in the classroom supported [Donald] Trump and not everyone supported [Kamala] Harris, so in order to hear everyone, it’s important that everyone does it respectfully," Wolfe said of the discussion Wednesday in her AP Geography class.
+“Not everyone in the classroom supported [Donald] Trump and not everyone supported [Kamala] Harris, so in order to hear everyone, it’s important that everyone does it respectfully," Wolfe said of the discussion Wednesday in her AP geography class.

 Wolfe said she let the kids drive the conversation and kept her political opinions to herself.

-“It’s not my job to teach the kids what to think, it’s my job to help the kids figure out what the data means.
+“It’s not my job to teach the kids what to think; it’s my job to help the kids figure out what the data means.
 Can it be trusted?
 And how does that inform their opinion?” she said.

 WHAT NEWSDAY FOUND

-• Long Island teachers, from public schools to the colleges, said the challenges of discussing this divisive and emotionally charged election are nearly as big as the need to discuss it.
+• Long Island teachers, from public schools to colleges, said the challenges of discussing this divisive and emotionally charged election are nearly as big as the need to discuss it.

 • They said they planned to critically engage with the issues, foster respectful dialogue and help students make sense of this moment in time.